jmcantrell/arch-bootstrap/README.md

 run the script by using the `script` boot parameter, recognized by the Arch Linux ISO.

-When you see the GRUB menu as the ISO is booting, press the `<tab>` key to edit the kernel command line.
-Add the following:
+When you see the GRUB menu as the live environment is booting, press the `<tab>` key to edit the kernel command line and add the following:

 ```
 script=https://gitlab.com/jmcantrell/bootstrap-arch/-/raw/main/scripts/init